+48) Pets.

-48) Pets - The presence of dogs, cats, and other pets is prohibited in all University buildings at all times except as authorized by the Chancellor.
+The presence of dogs, cats, and other pets is prohibited in all University buildings at all times except as authorized by the Chancellor.
 Fish and aquatic animals are the only pets permitted in the residence halls.
 All animals must be fully aquatic, non-poisonous, and non-venomous.
 Acceptable animals include Mollusks, Ray-Finned, and Cartilaginous Fish (members of the classes Actinopterygii and Chondrichthyes), Aquatic Decapods and shrimp outside of the order Decapoda, and aquatic frogs of the family Pipidae.
-All aquariums must have a secure lid and a maximum of 10 gallons per resident.
+All aquariums must have a secure lid.
+Each resident may have one tank up to a maximum of 10 gallons.

 First offense: Meeting with the Hall Director.